‘Don’t let anyone here think that there is a better deal to be won by shouting louder.’

 Except to note that, finally, we honour Theresa May now because we may not get another chance to do so.
 It is perfectly possible that by the close of 2019, she’ll be gone from politics.
 And possible too that she’ll be being spoken of as the last leader of the old Conservative Party.

 In 1961, Harold Macmillan warned that joining the European Community ‘could break the Tory Party’.
 It didn’t.
 In fact it was Labour that split first over Europe.
 But for the last three decades, the Conservative membership has been at odds with a leadership that – whatever the previous inclinations of the individuals – has proved soggily pro-European when in office.
 (The miserable incumbency of Iain Duncan Smith is the exception that proves the rule: a leader in tune with the membership was swiftly defenestrated by his colleagues.)

 Like John Major, May has managed to hold together the coalition of big business and Little Englanders thus far, but there are no guarantees.
 And perhaps the kind thing to do would be to put the Tories out of their misery in a sort of political EUthanasia.
 As Macmillan also pointed out: ‘It never hurt the Party to split over something that was really in the national interest.’

-* James Brokenshire also resigned, while undergoing treatment for lung cancer, but has since returned as communities secretary.
+* James Brokenshire also resigned, while undergoing treatment for cancer, but has since returned as communities secretary.